Fontanapink/Detecting-Fake-News-A-Machine-Learning-Approach/README.md

 Some of the synthetic features we are going to create are:
 - The number of grammatical and spelling errors in the article
 - The number of times the article uses the word "I" or "me"
-- The use of emmotional words in the article
+- The use of emotional words in the article
 - The number of words used with capital letters
 - The use of numbers in the article
 - The use of long words (more than 10, 15 characters) in the article